 Work engagement has been described as “the relationship of the employee with his or her work.”
-The main focus here is usually on the individual's own role within the company; the part they play, and how motivated and committed they are to this role and its position within the business hierarchy.
+The main focus here is usually on the individual's role within the company; the part they play, and how motivated and committed they are to this role and its position within the business hierarchy.

 A positive work engagement includes perceiving a deeper meaning in the work carried out, which extends beyond merely the next wage packet.
 The worker will assign value to their role, and this is likely to be tied to their own self-perception.
 In short, their role is a part of who they are, as opposed to a separate, disparate entity.

 Ensuring organisational engagement at every level is a real challenge for businesses.
 There is a risk that employees will see their roles as singular, rather than holistic; a job to be done, left and forgotten about when outside the workplace.
-Successful organisational engagement requires commitment and dedication to the cause, and the chance to really see the bigger picture.
+Successful organisational engagement requires commitment and dedication to the cause, and the chance to see the bigger picture.

-As we have discussed, the secret to achieving overall employee engagement is harmonisation of these two crucial elements.
+As we have discussed, the secret to achieving overall employee engagement is the harmonisation of these two crucial elements.
 Initiatives to improve employee engagement are the first step in the road; in the first instance, workers need a strong work engagement.
-There are a range of steps companies can take to help implement this, and these include:
+There is a range of steps companies can take to help implement this, and these include:

 #1 Allow flexibility

-The importance of a strong work-life balance is something which has been well documented in recent research.
+The importance of a strong work-life balance is something that has been well documented in recent research.
 Helping to facilitate this is a great first step towards earning brownie points with your team and can result in increased motivation and productivity for their role.

 #2 Create a community

-When considering methods for boosting engagement, always look at how to create a sense of belonging in the workplace.
+When considering methods for boosting workforce engagement, always look at how to create a sense of belonging in the workplace.
 If an individual feels they are a crucial member of a smaller team, chances are high that this attitude will then transcend their immediate environment and permeate the wider organisation.